rodrigoceloto/GettingCleaningDataProjectCode/README.md

 ### Code book

-The code book is in the file CodeBook.md
+It is available on file CodeBook.md

 ### Instruction list

-The instruction can be found in the file run_analysis.R
+It is available on file run_analysis.R